Rockport, Texas: Birdwatching

 The area around and in Rockport is noted as a prime birdwatching center, located on a major North American migratory bird route, the Central Flyway.

 Whooping cranes

 Whooping cranes winter in the large Aransas National Wildlife Refuge located nearby.
+In late 2025, the Rockport Cultural Arts District celebrated a major conservation win with the securing of over 3,300 acres of habitat for endangered Whooping Cranes adjacent to the Aransas National Wildlife Refuge.
 Local organizations such as the Aransas Bird and Nature Club have helped preserve unique birdwatching reserves like the Connie Hagar sanctuary and Aransas Woods that are easily accessible.
 Located along the migration route of several species of hummingbirds, the city hosts an annual "Hummer and Birding Expo" which includes tours of local residences where hundreds of ruby-throated hummingbirds can be viewed at feeders.